hans20199/hans20199.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a staff engineer at AI Lab, Samsung Research China - Beijing.
+I am currently a machine learning research engineer at AI Lab, Samsung Research China - Beijing.

 I work on machine learning theory and algorithms.